The National Feral Pig Action Plan

 Accepted presenters must register and pay for the full registration by 7 days after notification of presentation, or their presentation will be removed from the program.

-Recordings and abstracts will be made available to delegates and online post conference via the NFPAP website
+Abstracts will be made available to delegates and online prior to the conference via the NFPAP website.

 Presentation slides will be requested in advance, with further details to be provided closer to the event.